jadecci/cbpp/HCP_CBPP/README.md

 HCP_cbpp('whole-brain', in_dir, out_dir, options);
 ```

-For an alternative example, to run region-wise CBPP using volumetric FIX denoised data with nuisance regression, using their Pearson connectivity matrices and support vector regression:
+For an alternative example, to run region-wise CBPP using volumetric FIX denoised data with nuisance regression, parcellated with the 300-parcel Schaefer atlas, using their Pearson connectivity matrices and support vector regression:

 ```matlab
 options = struct('space', 'MNI', 'preproc', 'fix', 'fc_method', 'Pearson', 'reg_method', 'SVR');